hypernumbers/hypernumbers-manual/contents/indepth/making-forms.rst

 The wiki input field (identifiable in the spreadsheet view via the little red triangle in the top-left corner of the cell) allows you to collect unvalidated data and is useful for collecting user information where there are no pre-defined answers or valid values.

 The selector list wiki element helps can make data entry easier for the user and limits user input to certain items that you define;  ensuring consistent data used elsewhere in an application.
-You can create a drop-down wiki element with possible entries:

-*	incorporated into the element itself (separated by commas)
+You can create a drop-down wiki element with possible entries incorporated into the element itself (separated by commas)
-*	picked up from cells elsewhere on the page -coming
-*	picked up from cells in another spreadsheet page - coming
-*	from a z-query type list  - coming

-Wiki selector lists can be placed in a cell using the right-click menu option Make wiki selectbox.
-In it’s current form you enter the possible values to appear separated by commas e.g. Sales, Marketing, Finance, IT  then press submit.
+You enter the possible values to appear separated by commas e.g. Sales, Marketing, Finance, IT  then press submit.
 You can also include blanks in the selectable entries by inserting extra commas e.g. , Sales, Marketing, Finance, IT.

 Inline wiki elements are a great way to construct interactive application pages: